-Ohio’s newest CDFI * makes loans to help start and grow small businesses in Appalachian Ohio.
+Ohio’s newest CDFI makes loans to help start and grow businesses in Appalachian Ohio.

-Appalachian Growth Capital (AGC) is a new loan fund that partners with local and regional banks to increase the loan amounts to qualified small businesses.
+Appalachian Growth Capital (AGC) is a new CDFI that partners with local and regional banks as well as secondary lenders to support businesses in the region.

-AGC can fill the gap between bank loans and what small businesses need for start-up or expansion.
+AGC can fill the gap credit loan needs between lenders and what businesses need for start-up, expansion, or balance sheet restructuring.

-CDFIs are 28 percent more likely to approve loans to small companies than small banks and 71 percent more likely than large banks.
+CDFIs are 28% more likely to approve loans to companies than small banks and 71% more likely than large banks.

 Meeting a Need for Access to Credit